Our EYFS Curriculum

 Where possible we aim to provide the children with first hand experiences from which to build shared experience, and new mental models from which to build knowledge and understanding.

 Work with parents is valued as one of the most important tools in supporting the children to feel safe, secure and ready to learn, Parents are regularly encouraged to share in their child's learning at school as well as contributing learning from home.
-Within the setting parents are encouraged into the setting and to attend parents meetings and events, however, we recognise that this will be more difficult during Covid19.
+Within the setting parents are encouraged into the setting and to attend parents meetings and events, however, we recognise that this may be more difficult if there are continued changes or disruptions due to Covid19.
 With this in mind the school aims to develop the website and learning journey system to offer multiple opportunities for the sharing of information and knowledge.